Age-Appropriate Chores for Kids – Life Skills by Age Group

 Age Appropriate Chores for Children: Having chores for kids to do sets them up for success in many areas of life,.
 Here's a guide to where to begin and how to be successful.
 Also a fab free age appropriate chores printable.

 Now I know this is going to be controversial, but I am a big believer in everyone having some responsibility in our home and doing things for the good of the family.
 So I do not pay the boys for doing chores.
-It is expected of them and as they get older they get used to helping out around the house.
+It is expected of them, and as they get older, they get used to helping out around the house.

 I do what is best for my family at the time.
-We still have our battles, in fact getting Mini to keep his room clean is a constant issue!
+We still have our battles; in fact, getting Mini to keep his room clean is a constant issue!

 Age appropriate chores for kids

 I often find what works best is setting a timer and doing things together, especially for my ultra competitive boys.
-Another way that works for my family is putting some music on loud and dancing through the cleaning!
+Another way that works for my family is putting some music on loud and dancing through cleaning!

 Just look at Mini doing the vacuuming.
 It has become his job since we got our new Bissell PowerGlide® Cordless Vacuum Cleaner.
 Mini used to like vacuuming, but he always got tangled up in the cord, so the fact that this vacuum has 45 minutes power from its battery and it makes it so much easier for him.